gabrieldalpian/gabrieldalpian/README.md

 ## About me 🙎🏻‍♂️ <br>

-📚 I'm studying for a bachelor's degree in Computer Science at New Jersey Institute of Technology
+📚 I'm studying for a bachelor's degree in Information Technology at New Jersey Institute of Technology

 👨‍💻 I'm currently looking for a job as a Software Engineer